-☐ A complaint may be filed verbally by contacting the MVP Member Services/Customer Care Center at the number on the back of their ID card, between 8 am and 6 pm Monday through Friday.
-For IBP members, contact a Community Service Care Coordinator at the number on the back of their ID card, between 8:00AM and 8:00PM Monday through Friday (and 7 days a week between October 1 and March 31).
+A complaint may be filed verbally by contacting the MVP Member Services/Customer Care Center at the number on the back of their ID card, between 8 am and 6 pm Monday through Friday.
+For IBP members, contact MVP Member Services/Customer Care Center at the number on the back of their ID card, between 8:00AM and 8:00PM Monday through Friday (and 7 days a week between October 1 and March 31).
 A complaint may also be filed in writing to: